MuddCreates/life-after-mudd/README.md

 Form](https://forms.gle/PqEHTjpBDGBXfH4W8).

 First install [Docker](https://www.docker.com/).
 Then, to run:
+* Obtain Google Drive API key from **@raxod502** and place it in `.oauth-private-key.json`.
 * Set up project and dependencies inside a Docker container (with source synchronized with repo checkout), `make docker`.
-* Start up tmux, `make tmux`.
-Recall that `ctrl+b c` opens a new window and `ctrl+b p/n` move between windows.
-* Obtain Google Drive API key from **@raxod502** and place it in `.oauth-private-key.json`.
 * Download form data, `make down`.
-* Build static site in development mode, `make build-dev`.
+* Start the development server and build the static site in development mode, `make app-dev & make build-dev`.
-* Start the development server, `make app-dev`.
 * Head to <http://localhost:8080/admin> for the admin dashboard, and
   <http://localhost:8080> for the main webapp.